 Retaliation against a complainant or student respondent for exercising their rights under these procedures is prohibited and may be conduct subject to separate disciplinary action pursuant to Chapter UWS 17.09.
-A complainant or student respondent who has experienced retaliation should notify the investigating officer, the Title IX Coordinator and/or the Dean of Students Office.
+A complainant or student respondent who has experienced retaliation should notify the investigating officer, the Title IX Coordinator and/or Office of Student Assistance and Support.